itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

 - TOC
 {:toc}

-## I want to change the card used in one of the predefined grids.
+## I want to change the card used in one of the predefined grids

 Just use [Grid Overwrites](../configuration#grid-overwrites) like this: